oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Summary**

-When package installation is complete, the Red Hat Enterprise Virtualization Manager must be configured.
+When package installation is complete, oVirt must be configured.
 The `hosted-engine` deployment script is provided to assist with this task.
 The script asks you a series of questions, and configures your environment based on your answers.
-When the required values have been provided, the updated configuration is applied and the Red Hat Enterprise Virtualization Manager services are started.
+When the required values have been provided, the updated configuration is applied and oVirt services are started.

 The `hosted-engine` deployment script guides you through several distinct configuration stages.
 The script suggests possible configuration defaults in square brackets.
 Where these default values are acceptable, no additional input is required.